augchan42/augchan42.github.io/_posts/2025-05-14-Challenges-with-Passkey-Android.md

 > Client-side error messages can be misleading.
 It's vital to dig deep.
 A client error might be a symptom of a server-side problem.
 Implementing comprehensive logging for server-side request/response details during FIDO2 operations is invaluable for debugging.

-## Key Takeaways from the Backend Trenches
+## Key Backend Takeaways

 Implementing FIDO2 passkeys was a learning curve, but these were some of my main takeaways for the backend portion:

 - **`assetlinks.json` is foundational:** Get it right, test it thoroughly, and understand its implications for different app variants and build configurations.
 - **Embrace Base64URL:** Understand when and where to encode and decode.
-Binary data directly in JSON is a recipe for disaster.
+Using binary data directly in JSON will likely cause problems.
 Always use the URL-safe variant of Base64.
 - **Serialization requires diligence:** Ensure FIDO2 library objects are properly converted to JSON-friendly Python dictionaries with all binary data correctly encoded _before_ they hit your API response Pydantic models.
 - **Test the full flow relentlessly:** An error in one step (e.g., challenge generation) can manifest in a later step (e.g., during verification).
 - **Treat client errors as potential server signals:** Don't just assume the client is wrong.
 Robust server-side logging and a willingness to investigate server behavior based on client errors are crucial.

-Stay tuned for the next post, where I'll dive into the Android (Kotlin) frontend challenges of this passkey implementation journey!
+In the next post, I'll dive into the Android (Kotlin) frontend challenges of this passkey implementation journey!

 \*\*Disclaimer - Google Gemini 2.5 Pro Exp was used to help write this blog post.